bahildebrand/oss-2025-presentation/slides.md

 1. **Privacy**: No sensitive customer data leaves the device
 2. **Size**: Even greater reduction than Part 2
 3. **Security**: No memory sections transmitted

 --

+TODO: Add slide reiterate what we're trying to get to, show a stacktrace

+--